rafgraph/rollpkg/README.md

   ```
 - Your package will be available on the `window` as the PascalCase version of your `<package-name>`.
 For example, if your package name is `rollpkg-example-package`, then it will be available on the `window` as `RollpkgExamplePackage`.
 - The `umd` build is bundled with your package `dependencies` included, but with your package `peerDependencies` listed as external globals, which are assumed to be available on the `window` as the PascalCase version of their `<package-name>`.
 For example, if your package has `react` as a peer dependency, then Rollpkg assumes it will be available on the `window` as `React`, which is true if [React is also loaded from the CDN](https://reactjs.org/docs/cdn-links.html).
 - You can control the external globals that your `umd` build depends on and what they will be available on the `window` as by adding a `umdGlobalDependencies` object to your `package.json`.
-The object needs to be in the form of `{ "package-name": "GlobalName" }`, for example `{ "react-dom": "ReactDOM" }`.
+The object needs to be in the form of `{ "package-name": "GlobalName" }`, for example `"umdGlobalDependencies": { "react-dom": "ReactDOM" }`.
 If `umdGlobalDependencies` is specified in your `package.json`, then Rollpkg will use that instead of the `peerDependencies` list.

 ---